 Since the beginning, Dharamshala has been a popular hill station among Britishers and their solution to escape the scorching summer sun.

 However, this was so until the earthquake of 1905 which left about 20,000 people dead.
-It is said that it was the Gurkha community which contributed to rebuilding the city post this earthquake.
+It is said that it was the Gurkha community that contributed to rebuilding the city post this earthquake.

-1. Library of Tibetan Works & Archives.
 On your trip to Dharamshala, you simply cannot afford to miss the Library of Tibetan Works & Archives.
-It offers the tourists with about 80,000 manuscripts along with 600 Buddhist artefacts.
+It offers tourists about 80,000 manuscripts along with 600 Buddhist artifacts.
 For the intellectually inclined, this place is literally a paradise.

-5. Jwala Devi Temple.
-This temple has been dedicated to Jwala Ji.
+Jwala Devi temple has been dedicated to Jwala Ji.
 She is the Goddess depicted with a set of flames all around.
 The temple is also considered to be one of the 52 Shakti Peethas, as it is believed that this was the place where the tongue of Maa Sati had fallen.
 If you are on the path of spiritual sadhana, then you shouldn't give this place a miss.
+Jwala Devi Temple is one of the best temples in Himachal Pradesh.

 Dharamshala is a unique travel getaway to be visited, especially, if you are looking for some quiet time in the lap of nature.
 It is located at a distance of about 471, 1,883, 1,994, 2,647 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Dharamshala by the following means of public transportation.

-By Train.
 The best option to reach here by train would be to deboard at the Pathankot Railway Station (PTK) situated 80-85 km away.
-It is situated at an elevation of about 331 metres.
+It is situated at an elevation of about 331 meters.
 This station has overall good connectivity with other Indian cities.
 After you deboard at the station, you will need to cover the remaining distance via public transport.

-By Road.
-Depending upon your location, you can also consider travelling by road to Dharamshala.
+Depending upon your location, you can also consider traveling by road to Dharamshala.
 From major cities like Delhi, Chandigarh, Jalandhar, there are a number of interstate and luxury buses available at frequent intervals of time.
-Apart from buses, you can also consider travelling via cab or your own vehicle.
+Apart from buses, you can also consider traveling via cab or your own vehicle.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here